quarkly/community-kit/preview/docs/MobileSidePanel.md

 -   near - To the left of the button;
 -   nearRight - To the right of the button.

+### Manage state from your component

+You can get the state of the MobileSidePanel component and methods to update it in its child component.

+You have access to the `isOpen` variable as well as to the `openPanel`, `closePanel` and `togglePanel` methods to open and close the MobileSidePanel.

+To do this:

+1. import a context object from the component:

+    `import { MobileSidePanelContext } from './QuarklycommunityKitMobileSidePanel';`

+2. Get the value of the imported context:

+    `const context = useContext(MobileSidePanelContext);`

+3. use the values and methods in your component:

+    `<Button onClick={context.closePanel} />`

 ## 🧩 Components and Props

 ### In the interface